MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/static-web-app/add-computer-vision-react-app.md

 ---
-title:
-description:
-ms.topic: tutorial
-ms.date: 11/13/2020
-ms.custom: devx-track-js
+title: React code using Computer Vision
+description: This sample has all the code necessary to add Computer Vision to the React App.
+This section of the tutorial _reviews_ the steps and code. ms.topic: tutorial ms.date: 11/13/2020 ms.custom: devx-track-js
 ---

-# 6. Add Computer Vision to the React app
+# 5. Review how to add Computer Vision to the React app

 This sample has all the code necessary to add Computer Vision to the React App.
 This section of the tutorial _reviews_ the steps and code.